Travel Charge Card

+The Program Support Center (PSC) manages the U.S. Department of Health and Human Services (HHS) travel charge card program.
+The HHS travel card provides employees with access to government negotiated fares while allowing agencies greater visibility into their travel spending patterns.

 The HHS Travel Card program provides travel charge cards to HHS employees through the GSA SmartPay 2 contract.
-The HHS travel card provides employees with access to government negotiated fares while allowing agencies greater visibility in to their travel spend.

 Including HHS, there are currently more than 2.4 million cardholders participating in the program, spending $7.6 billion through 40 million transactions annually.

 HHS Travel Charge Cards are issued to employees traveling on official government business so they may purchase airline and rail tickets, taxis, lodging, meals, and other incidentals.

 The Travel Charge Card provides a convenient means for employees to access low-cost government-negotiated fares and services, and to expense official government and other travel-related costs, while allowing greater managerial visibility into actual card usage.